alyssaong1/WebDev101/README.md

 ![bs-btn](img/bs-btn.png)

 By adding classes, Bootstrap provides us with styles that we can apply to our button - no longer do we have the ugly default html button.
 For more Bootstrap button customizations, view the documentation [here](http://getbootstrap.com/css/#buttons).
 Scroll through the documentation to see the customizations you can apply on other elements too.
+If you want tutorials on how to use Bootstrap, refer to [this link](http://www.w3schools.com/bootstrap/).

 #### Customizing Bootstrap styles
 It's highly likely that you'd want to use your own colour scheme, borders and fonts for your website elements.
 The good news is, we can customize Bootstrap's styles by overriding the CSS classes with our own styles.
 As an example, let's try customizing the colour and border of the large button we made.